 - Stir in the cinnamon, mascarpone cheese, orange juice and zest, and vanilla until well combined.

 - Add half of the flour mixture to the butter mixture.
 Mix in buttermilk and then mix in the remaining flour mixture, stirring until all dry flour disappears into the batter.

-- Gently fold in the cranberries (if the frozen cranberries are wet on the outside, towel-dry them so that they don’t ‘bleed’ into the batter).
+- Gently fold in the cranberries (towel-dry frozen cranberries them so that they don’t “bleed” into the batter).

 - Bake for 75 to 80 minutes.
-Insert a knife in the center; if it comes out clean, great.
-If it comes out wet and gooey, it needs to bake a little more.
+Insert a knife in the center; if it comes out wet and gooey, it needs to bake a little more.